When it comes to eating healthier, start simple. Here are 10 simple ways to eat healthier that you can implement right away.

 Yes, I say pop.
 Now that we are past that… pop has no nutritional value and should not be a daily beverage choice.

 I’ll admit I will drink pop when it is made available at gatherings.
-My husband will also buy Coke when we have rum in the house (which is rare).
+We also buy Coke when we have rum in the house.
 We treat pop more like a dessert rather than a beverage that we drink when we are thirsty.

 Most juices have added sugar an other ingredients unless it says 100% fruit juice.
 The high Vitamin C content in fruit juice also makes it great for when you start feeling the symptoms of a cold.